 • Whether the Complainant’s report reveals a pattern of sexual misconduct (e.g. via illicit use of drugs or alcohol, at a particular location, or by a particular group).

 The presence of one or more of these factors could lead the College to investigate and, if appropriate, to pursue disciplinary action.
 If none of these factors are present, the College will likely respect the Complainant’s request for confidentiality, but may nonetheless be prompted to consider broader remedial action, such as: increased monitoring, supervision or security at locations where the sexual misconduct occurred; increased education and prevention efforts, including to targeted population groups; conducting climate surveys; and/or revisiting its policies and practices.

 At all times, the College will seek to respect the request of the Complainant, and where it cannot do so, the College will consult with the Complainant and keep him/her informed about the chosen course of action, and, to the extent possible, share information with only those people responsible for handling the College’s response.
 The College may not require a Complainant to participate in any investigation or disciplinary proceeding.

 3.8.6.
 Time Frame for Resolution

-The investigation and resolution (including appeal) of all reports will generally be completed within 60 to 90 days.
+The review and resolution (including appeal) of all reports will generally be completed within 60 to 90 days.

-Extenuating circumstances may arise that require the investigation process to extend beyond these time frames, including, for instance: the complexity and severity of a complaint; if there is a parallel criminal investigation; or if the investigation occurs during school breaks or between school years.
+Extenuating circumstances may arise that require the review and resolution process to extend beyond these time frames, including, for instance: the complexity and severity of the review; whether a complaint has been filed that has initiated adjudication under Section 13 of this policy; if there is a parallel criminal investigation; or if a review or adjudication occurs during school breaks or between school years.
 In general, a Complainant and Respondent can expect to receive periodic updates as to the status of the review or investigation.